 Attendance is mandatory.
-You are required to come to class every week and can only attend the section in which you are officially enrolled in in LOCUS.
+You are required to come to class on your assigned "inperson days" and can only attend the lab section in which you are officially enrolled in LOCUS.
 There is a point value associated with the work accomplished in each class, and you cannot earn points for classes that you do not attend.
-There are no makeups allowed i.e. students cannot make up a lab experiment that they missed due to absence, regardless of the excuse for being absent.
-There are eight lab experiments and students are expected to complete all of them.
-If a student is absent, a zero (0) is recorded in the gradebook for the experimental work missed.
-No makeup work is given.
+There are limited opportunities to make up missed labs!
+A student may attend class during the asynchronous week to complete the make up in most instances.
+There are six lab experiments and students are expected to complete all of them.
+If a student is absent for both the lab and make up lab, a zero (0) is recorded in the gradebook for the experimental work missed.
 Sample data is given so the student can complete the homework questions pertaining to the lab missed.